 Full Wave Bridge Rectifier (FWBR)

-Keep in mind, any standard rectifying silicone diode conducts electrical current one direction, but not the other.
+Keep in mind, any standard rectifying silicon diode conducts electrical current one direction, but not the other.

 To come up with the rectification needed, I've gone so far as to make my own FWBRs out of four single diodes.
 The four diodes, rather than in a single package like a Full Wave Bridge Rectifier, are also separate on quite a few fire alarm power supplies, or on other power supplies.
 Some manufacturers use four diodes in a bridge configuration, some manufacturers use Full Wave Bridge Rectifiers.